Neknominate: Variants

 In February 2014, a group of South Africans, including Brent Lindeque, adapted the Neknominate game into a challenge to perform random acts of kindness for others.
 Similar kindness challenges include Feed the Deed in Canada and SmartNominate in France, which encourages participants to donate food to homeless people or give blood.
 The Ice Bucket Challenge, an activity involving dumping a bucket of ice water on someone's head to promote awareness of the disease amyotrophic lateral sclerosis (also known as Lou Gehrig's disease) and encourage donations to research went viral on social media during July–August 2014.
 CoppaFeel! ran a ‘Cheknominate’ campaign, a “healthier” take on the Neknominate craze.
 Cheknominate encouraged people to record themselves checking their breasts for symptoms before nominating a friend to do the same.
-The Huffington Post were supportive of the campaign, and encouraged their readers to use the hashtag #Cheknominate on social media.
+The Huffington Post was supportive of the campaign, and encouraged its readers to use the hashtag #Cheknominate on social media.

+In Italy, the rise of the Neknomination drinking game in 2014 coincided with the name of the popular Italian pop-rock singer Filippo Neviani, known globally by his stage name Nek.
+This linguistic coincidence led to a unique cultural response aimed at subverting the dangerous nature of the original challenge.

+Development and Impact

+As the drinking trend gained notoriety for its health risks and associated fatalities in Europe, Italian social media users began a counter-movement.
+Instead of filming the consumption of large quantities of alcohol, participants used the hashtag #Neknomination to nominate friends to: